Martin County School Board votes to support delaying start of school year to Aug. 25 for students

-The Martin County School Board voted Tuesday to support delaying the start of school until Aug.
-25, but the official decision is pending approval by the Martin County Education Association, which will be asked for a feedback by next Tuesday’s meeting.
+The Martin County school board voted Tuesday to support delaying the start of school until Aug.
+25, but the official decision is pending approval by the Martin County Education Association, which will be asked for feedback by next week's meeting.

 The superintendent of the Martin County School District recommended delaying the start of the 2020-21 academic year by two weeks for students and one week for instructional staff due to the coronavirus outbreak.

-The school year in Martin County was currently slated to begin on Tuesday, Aug.
+The school year in Martin County was slated to begin Aug.
 11.

-A spokesperson for the school district said the delay will allow the district to "continue educating students, employees, and families about learning options and the risk mitigation strategies that will be in place throughout the District."
+A representative for the school district said the delay will allow the district to "continue educating students, employees and families about learning options and the risk mitigation strategies that will be in place throughout the district."

 In addition, it will give staff members more time to train on virtual instruction and health and safety protocols.